Anacharsis Cloots: Convention

 In the same month he had the rights of French citizenship conferred on him; and, having in September been elected a member of the National Convention, he voted in favor of capital punishment for King Louis XVI, justifying it in the name of the human race, and was an active partisan of the war of propaganda.

 Execution

 Excluded at the insistence of Maximilien Robespierre from the Jacobin Club, he remained a foreigner in many eyes.
 When the Committee of Public Safety levelled accusations of treason against the Hébertists, they also implicated Cloots to give substance to their charge of a foreign plot.
 Although his innocence was manifest, he was condemned and subsequently guillotined on 24 March 1794.
-He incongruously followed Vincent, Ronsin, Momoro and the rest of the Hébertist leadership to the scaffold, in front of the largest crowd ever assembled for a public execution.
+He followed Vincent, Ronsin, Momoro and the rest of the Hébertist leadership to the scaffold, although he was not an Hébertist himself, in front of the largest crowd ever assembled for a public execution.
+Their death was a sort of carnival, a pleasant spectacle according to Michelet's witnesses.

 Thought

 Cloots was an original political thinker who crafted his own interpretation of the meaning of the French Revolution.
 He was a proponent of the world state, and he sought to promote a more broad-minded and internationalist understanding of the Revolution's potential.
 He imagined the institutions of the world state along the lines of those of the French Revolutionary Republic.
 Cloots's thought was expressed in several works, most importantly in his Bases constitutionnelles de la République du genre humain.